zslajchrt/zslajchrt.github.io/_posts/2015-08-22-developing-protean-applications-part3.md

   boolean isBaggage = item instanceof Baggage;   // always false
 ```

-A problem arises when one wishes to check whether the item is metal.
-The following
-statement will always be false regardless of the possibility that the item may
-be, or rather represent, a metal item.
+It is clear that such a type examination is redundant and does not reveal any
+additional information about the item's character.
+On the other hand, what we
+could wish to find out, by means of the "what-it-is" `instanceof` operator, for
+example, is whether the item is metal or not, since the item may or may not
+have such a trait.
+It would by natural to express the condition as follows:

 ```java
   boolean isMetal = item instanceof Metal; // always false, even if the item is metal
 ```

-By using `instanceof` we cannot find out more details about the real character
+Unfortunately, this statement will be always false, since the type system would have
-of the item.
+to consult somehow the item' state to determine the "real" type of the item.

 The problem is rooted in the model itself.
 The item's real character is not
 completely carried by the item itself, but also by the wrapped instances.
-It looks as if the item suffers from some kind of schizophrenia, since its
+It looks as if the item suffers from some kind of type schizophrenia, since its
-identity is scattered across three instances: the item itself, and the metal and
+identity is scattered across three instances: the item itself, and the material
-shape delegatees.
+and shape delegatees.

 Actually, this is just one of several problems arising when models use delegation
-and similar patterns such as decorator, adapter, state, strategy, proxy, bridge.
+or composition (e.g. composite, decorator, adapter, state, strategy, proxy, bridge).

 The problem of object schizophrenia is discussed in more detail [here](http://users.jyu.fi/~sakkinen/inhws/papers/Sekharaiah.pdf).

-On the other hand, let us see how the model looks if the language offers traits ([Groovy](http://docs.groovy-lang.org/latest/html/documentation/core-traits.html), [Scala](http://www.scala-lang.org/old/node/126)).
+#####Modeling Multidimensional Data With Traits

+Traits can be used to model dimensions of an object.
+Typically, each dimension (material)
+is represented by one abstract trait (`Material`).
+Such an abstract trait is the base for
+other concrete traits (`Metal`, `Paper`) corresponding to "values" in the dimension (metal, paper).

+The concept of traits is dealt with in detail here ([Groovy](http://docs.groovy-lang.org/latest/html/documentation/core-traits.html), [Scala](http://www.scala-lang.org/old/node/126)).

 In contrast to the no-trait model, here the `Thing` type and the two dimensions
 are separated.
 The composition is deferred until the moment of the creation of a new
 item.